outkine/plays/my-world.md

 --Nobody reacts.
 Instead, a phone is lowered from the catwalk, screen on.
 --Stunned and a little scared, he looks into it.
 Instantly, a loud stream of noise erupts from the speakers.
 This noise is a combination of "social media sounds" (a like, a tweet, etc), and pleasant sounds from commercials (a pepsi can opening, a party, etc).
---Scared even more, he quickly puts the phone down, looks around, and cautiously picks it back up.
+--He flinches and quickly puts the phone down, looks around, and cautiously picks it back up.
 The noise erupts once more.
-He shudders, and exits.*
+He shudders, and exits.

 ## Scene 3